gSchool/DNA-release-2/02-Phase-1/02a-dso-dod.md

 ### !callout-info

 ## Incentives
 Incentives can be established with **any** contract type.
-Release 3 further explores the ways contract incentives can be incorporated, not only with incentive contracts (as defined in FAR 16.4), but also with modular contracting, short periods of performance on base, optional Contract Line Item Numbers (CLINs), and Quality Assurance Surveillance Plans (QASPs).
+Module 3 further explores the ways contract incentives can be incorporated, not only with incentive contracts (as defined in FAR 16.4), but also with modular contracting, short periods of performance on base, optional Contract Line Item Numbers (CLINs), and Quality Assurance Surveillance Plans (QASPs).

 ### !end-callout